-We are a retired Aussie couple, Rob and Krys Henshaw who are now touring in our NextGen off-road caravan in Queensland during 2021 whilst waiting for our new home to be built at Banksia Beach, Queensland.
+We are a retired Aussie couple, Rob and Krys Henshaw who live at Banksia Beach, Queensland.

 Our previous tours have been by hire car and hotels, hire car and B&Bs, car and caravan, hired motorhome and small group adventure tours.